Guri Weinberg

 Weinberg began his acting career with bit roles in television series and movies, such as The Young Indiana Jones Chronicles (1993) and Odd Jobs (1997), before receiving more prominent roles in films such as You Don't Mess With the Zohan (2008).
-Weinberg also portrayed his father, Moshe Weinberg, in the 2005 film Munich, directed by Steven Spielberg and based on the book Vengeance by George Jonas.
+Weinberg also portrayed his father, Moshe Weinberg, in the 2005 film Munich, directed by Steven Spielberg.

 He has been married to American film and television actress Tammy Lauren since 1997.

 Early life

-Weinberg was born on August 1, 1972 in Tel Aviv, Israel, to Mimi and Moshe Weinberg.
+Weinberg was born on August 1, 1972, in Israel to Mimi and Moshe Weinberg.
 His father was the coach of the international wrestling team for Israel and of Hapoel Tel Aviv; he had previously been the Israeli youth wrestling champion, and also held a similar title for 8 years, as the Israeli adult wrestling champion.
-Weinberg was one month old when his father, as national wrestling coach for Israel and as part of the 1972 Summer Olympics team, travelled to Munich, where he was murdered alongside another ten team members in a terrorist attack led by Palestinian terrorist group Black September in the Munich massacre.
+Weinberg was one month old when his father, as national wrestling coach for Israel and as part of the 1972 Summer Olympics team, travelled to Munich, where he was murdered alongside another ten team members in a terrorist attack led by Palestinian militant group Black September in the Munich massacre.

 Following the death of her husband, Weinberg's mother Mimi relocated with her son in 1986 to the United States of America, settling in Los Angeles, California.
 Weinberg attended Beverly Hills High School.